yegamble/laravel-tasklist/README.md

 <b>SQLite</b>

-If using SQLite due to environment issues with docker, open the .env file open, look for the line labelled, DB_DATABASE and replace with the absolute directory of the file tasklist.sqlite (within the root folder of this repository).
+If using SQLite due to environment issues with docker (e.g. groupadd: invalid group ID 'sail'), open the .env file open, look for the line labelled, DB_DATABASE and replace with the absolute directory of the file tasklist.sqlite (within the root folder of this repository).

 ```
 $ nano .env
 ```

 Then generate the app key and start the service.
 ```